WiiExpertise/Flake-Manager/README.md

 - Edit these options: https://gyazo.com/be0f42f821140809928bc09c2d992de1 to allow normal users to add any item in-game or to allow moderators to verify usernames/approval.
 Just set the options to 1 if you wish.

-- Edit the custom messages (if you wish).

 - Register your recaptcha keys from google recaptcha (v3).
 Add your site and secret key here: https://i.imgur.com/MBq4Oxm.png